© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Burton Beach Overlord Hard is a scheduled monument protected by Cadw under reference PE531.
 View the official record →

-Burton Beach Overlord Hard is a post-medieval and modern defence structure located in Pembrokeshire, Wales, dating to the Second World War period.
+Burton Beach Overlord Hard is a World War II landing facility located near Burton, Pembrokeshire, in south Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE531.

 Burton Beach Overlord Hard dates from the post medieval/modern period, and is classified as a hard.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Burton Beach Overlord Hard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE531.